Skip to Content

 Temporary Cash Assistance (TCA) is a time-limited cash assistance program that assists families with dependent children who could not afford even basic necessities.
 The goal is to prepare them for independence through work.

-Maryland’s TCA pays up to a maximum of $624 per month for eligible families of three — up to the lifetime limit of 60 months.
+Maryland pays up to a maximum of $624 per month for eligible families of three and limits adult recipients to a total of 60 months of benefits over their lifetime.

 How do I apply for TANF in Maryland?

-Apply in person at your local DSS office or you may also file an application online at myMDTHINK — a web-based screening and application tool for all Marylanders to apply for benefits.
+Apply in person at your local DSS office or file an application online through Maryland Benefits which is a web-based screening and application tool for all Marylanders to apply for benefits.

-Maryland operates a diversion program — the Welfare Avoidance Grant (WAG) where eligible families receive a one-time lump sum payment instead of monthly TCA benefits.
+Maryland operates a diversion program, known as the Welfare Avoidance Grant (WAG) where eligible families receive a one-time lump sum payment instead of monthly TCA benefits.

 Maryland Food Supplement Program